-- He must Identify himself and state that he only wants to find out where you live, what your phone number is, and where you work.
+- Can only ask where you live, what your phone number is, and where you work.

-- He cannot mention that you owe a debt.
+- Cannot mention that you owe a debt.

-- He can only make one contact unless the family member requests another contact, or he reasonably believes that the family member has new information about your location.
+- Can only contact your family member once unless they request that he calls back or if he reasonably believes that the family member has new information about your location.

 It is not legal for a debt collector to contact a family member to intimidate or harass you.

-If you believe that a debt collector has acted illegally with your family members, you can file a complaint with the CFPB or possibly with your state attorney general.
-If you want to sue the debt collector for your injuries, you need anFDCPA attorney to represent you.
-You may be entitled to the following monetary remedies:
+If you believe that a debt collector has acted illegally in contacting your family members, you can sue the debt collection agency.
+You may be entitled to the following remedies:

-If a debt collector has been hounding you, to speak with a representative directly and immediately call 844-685-9200 for a free, no obligation case evaluation.
+If a debt collector has been hounding you, call 844-685-9200 or complete our online form for a free, no obligation case evaluation.
 Our attorneys have experience in fighting debt collectors and standing up for consumers.
-If a debt collector has violated the Fair Debt Collection Practices Act, you’re entitled to file suit in federal court, and could be awarded up to $1,000 and other damages.

 Lovelace v.
 Stephens & Michaels Assoc., Inc., 2007 WL 3333019, at *4 (E.D.
 Mich.
 Nov.
 9, 2007)